 Why Parents Search for the CARES Harness

-Most parents who search for CARES are trying to solve travel safety worries.
+Most parents who search for the CARES harness airplane option are trying to solve real travel safety worries.
 Common concerns include:

 - Fear of turbulence injuries